 Joint master's courses

-In CIVICA's joint master's courses, two professors from two different CIVICA members co-design and co-teach a course to students in their respective institutions.
+In CIVICA's joint master's courses, faculty from two CIVICA member universities co-design and co-teach a course to students in their respective institutions.
 The joint perspective is a key strength of these courses.

 - Democracy in Crisis (fall 2020)